-Fiscal Year Ended Annual Pension Cost (APC) cal Year Pension of APC Net Pension Obligation
+Fiscal Year Ended Annual Pension Cost (APC) Percentage of APC Contributed Net Pension Obligation

 6/30/2007 \$ - N/A \$ -

+6/30/2008 - N/A -

-6/30/2008 6/30/2009 - N/A N/A -
+6/30/2009 - N/A -

 Safety Plan

 Funding Policy - Safety plan - Participants are required to contribute 9% of their annual covered salary.
 The City makes the contributions required of City employees on their behalf and for their account.
 The City is required to contribute at an actuarially determined rate.
 For the safety plan, the fiscal year contribution rate is 17.481% because the City is funded at 100.5%.
 The contribution requirements of plan members and the City are established and may be amended by PERS.